salma-emara/aps105-book/textbook/chapters/chapter13-linked-lists/insert-find-observe-into-linkedlist.md

 ## Insert a node into an ordered linked list

-To implement the function that inserts a node into an ordered linked list, we can take `LinkedList *list` and `int value` as input, and return `bool`, while is `true` if the node with `data` equal `value` was inserted successfully, and `false` otherwise.
+To implement the function that inserts a node with `data = value` into an ordered linked list, we can take `LinkedList *list` and `int value` as input, and return `bool`, which is `true` if the node with `data` equal `value` was inserted successfully, and `false` otherwise.

-If we want to insert a node into an ordered linked list, we have to traverse the linked list till we find the node that has a value greater than the value of the new node.
+We are given a list sorted in ascending order according to the value of `data`.
+If we want to insert a node into an ordered linked list, we have to traverse the linked list till we find the node that has `data` greater than the `data` of the new node.
 Then, we can insert the new node before that node.

 In the function, we will traverse the linked list with a `Node*` pointer named `current`.
-We should stop at the node before inserting the new node.
+We should stop at the node **before** inserting the new node.
 This is when `current->next->data` is greater than `value`.
 Then, we can insert the new node between `current` and `current->next`.
 We cannot stop `current` at the node with `data` > `value`, because we will lose access to the previous node after which we should insert our node.
 The following figure shows how we can traverse the linked list with the pointer `current` to stop at the node after which our new node will be inserted.

 ```{figure} ./images/insertIntoOrdered-current-location.png
 :alt: insertIntoOrderedList